Sections of this article:

 Looking in more detail at our unique time-display, it’s uniqueness and simplicity allow a different conceptual focus than most watches . . .

-Conventional time-displays, a dial with hands, or a digital display with numerals of whatever kind, are very strong archetypes.
-Numbers are a very fundamental part of how humans function within civilization, and knowing the time of day has, or several hundred years, been an extremely important part of how people function in societies.
+Conventional time-displays, a dial with hands, or a digital display with numerals, are very strong archetypes.
+Numbers are a very fundamental part of how humans function within civilization, and knowing the time of day has, for several hundred years, been an extremely important part of how people function in societies.
 Which is a big reason that watches are more important than bracelets . . . the sub-conscious references and context which are inevitable when looking at any object with a dial and hands, are extremely powerful.

 A circle of points (such as the UnconstrainedTime time-display) is not an archetype in the same way.
-And that allows the special focus, which is an essential part of the concept of art, to be on the whole of an UnconstrainedTime watch, as an artwork, rather than there being some art, plus a watch, as is the case with all the collaborations I’ve seen between watchmakers and artists . . . if you saw the watch without the art on it or in it, the timepiece itself would not remind you of that specific piece of art to any significant extent.
-So the watch and the art are, to a large extent, separate.
+And that allows the special focus, which is an essential part of the concept of art, to be on the whole of an UnconstrainedTime watch, as an artwork, rather than there being some art, plus an otherwise conventional watch, as is the case with all the collaborations I’ve seen between watchmakers and artists . . . if you saw the watch without the art on it or in it, the timepiece itself would not remind you of that specific piece of art to any significant extent.
+So, in those examples, the watch and the art are, to a large extent, separate.

 With UnconstrainedTime watches there is no separation between the art and the watch.
 The art is the watch, the watch is the art.